-Following are the criteria for applying to our program
+Please refer to the below criteria when applying to our program:

 - Applicants must have demonstrated interest in Family Medicine through participation in clinical experiences with family physicians.